 Why It’s Useful:

-✔ Can be used as a group or individual activity
+✔ Can be used for whole-school assemblies or classroom activities

 Suggested Use Cases: